-This publication supersedes the Interpress 82 Electronic Printing Standard, XSIS 048201.
-Significant differences between Interpress 82 and the current standard are summarized in Appendix D.
+This publication supersedes the Interpress 82 Electronic Printing Standard, XSIS 048201, and the Interpress Electronic Printing Standard, Version 2.0, XSIS 048306.
+Significant differences between these documents and the current standard are summarized in Appendix D.

 Comments and suggestions on this publication and its use are encouraged.
 Please address communications to: